 Dropbox is popular with lawyers.
 According to the ABA’s most-recent technology survey, 58% of lawyers use Dropbox, making it the most popular online file storage option among lawyers.
 Here is everything you need to know about Dropbox, from how to install it to securing your client files.

 Installing Dropbox on your computer is simple and easy.
 Just download the installer to your computer, and run it.
 If you do not already have a Dropbox account, you can sign up for one during installation.
 This video from Dropbox walks you through the process:

 After you install Dropbox on your computer, you will have a new folder.
-On a Windows PC, the My Dropbox folder is located in your My Documents folder.1 On a Mac, the Dropbox folder is in your home directory.
+On a Windows PC, the My Dropbox folder is located in your My Documents folder.
+(In Windows, you can make your Dropbox folder behave like your My Documents folder.
+To do this, right-click your My Documents folder, then click on the Location tab and click the Move button.
+Then, select your My Dropbox folder, and your Dropbox folder will open whenever you select My Documents.)
+On a Mac, the Dropbox folder is in your home directory.
 As of this writing, Dropbox also has mobile apps for iOS, Android, BlackBerry, and Kindle Fire.